 For both Fort Bend and Harris counties, Transportation rose to the top of the secondary data scoring results, with a topic score of 1.83 in Fort Bend County and 1.82 in Harris County.
 In both counties, indicators of concern include: Solo Drivers with a Long Commute, Mean Travel Time to Work, and Workers who Walk to Work.
 Furthermore, there exist high disparities for a few of these indicators.
-In Fort Bend County, an additional indicator to note includes Workers who Drive Alone to Work (with an indicator score of 1.94).
+Wharton County has 3 indicators with data scores above 2: Workers who Walk to Work (1.1%), Workers who Drive Alone to Work (84%), and Workers Commuting by Public Transportation (0.3%).